-Serving as both an expert witness and a trial consultant, Dr. Daniel Swerdlow-Freed has supported countless attorneys in developing and implementing effective trial strategies.
-His extensive knowledge of child custody evaluation practices and forensic interviewing procedures allow him to assist attorneys in complex areas of litigation.
-His thorough critiques of child custody evaluations and child forensic interviews provide candid, insightful, and unbiased opinions regarding their quality, methodology, and reliability.
+Based on extensive experience as both an expert witness and a trial consultant, Dr. Daniel Swerdlow-Freed has supported hundreds of attorneys in developing and implementing effective trial strategies.
+His extensive knowledge of forensic interviewing procedures and child custody evaluation practices qualify him to assist attorneys in these complex areas of litigation.
+His critiques of child forensic interviews and child custody evaluation reports provide candid, insightful, and fair-minded conclusions regarding their quality, methodology, and reliability.

-If substantive problems are identified, Dr. Swerdlow-Freed assists in developing trial strategy, presentation of evidence, and preparing for direct or cross-examination of lay and expert witnesses.
-His research-based testimony is also effective at explaining the nature of deficiencies and how they affect evidence.
-Attorneys value his objective and balanced feedback because it supports formulating appropriate trial strategy and effectively managing client expectations.
+After identifying the strengths and weaknesses of a child forensic interview or child custody evaluation, Dr. Swerdlow-Freed can assist in developing trial strategy, presentation of evidence, and direct or cross-examination of lay and expert witnesses.
+His research-based testimony effectively explains the satisfactory and insufficient points of an interview or evaluation and how these affect the quality of evidence.
+Attorneys value his impartial and balanced feedback because it supports formulating appropriate trial strategy and effectively managing client expectations.

-Dr. Swerdlow-Freed’s contributions are based on over 20 years of experience, extensive knowledge of established psychological principles, and thorough awareness of contemporary research.
+Dr. Swerdlow-Freed’s input into each case is based on over 25 years of experience, extensive knowledge of established psychological principles, and thorough awareness of contemporary research.
 He can explain the psychological issues central to a case, craft litigation strategies, and provide the psychological research and expert testimony that supports the facts of a case.
-He is skilled at translating the complex dynamics of human nature into simple terms that judges and jurors comprehend, enabling them to reach fair and reasonable verdicts.